 These plague shocks occur infrequently (with probability π) but when they occur they kill a (potentially sizable) fraction of the population.
 The fraction of the population that survives follows a beta distribution $\beta(\beta_1, \beta_2)$.
 The historical record indicates that plagues ravaged Europe frequently in the 14th and 15th centuries and continued to strike until the 17th century (Gottfried, 1983, Shrewsbury, 1970).
 Europe had no significant plague outbreak from the late 8th to the mid-14th century.
 This changed with the Black Death, which probably originated on the steppes of Mongolia, reached China in the 1330s, travelled west through trade routes, and landed in England in the summer of 1348.
-The Black Death ravaged English society for more than a year, claiming about 25% of the population.
-For three centuries after the Black Death, the plague would reappear every few decades, and wipe out a significant share of the population each time.
-Plague is caused by a bacillus, Yersinia pestis, which naturally lives in the digestive tract of rodent fleas.2 Rat populations thus constitute a reservoir for plague.
-Periodically, the bacilli would multiply in the fleas' stomachs, causing them to regurgitate in the rat's bloodstream.
-Once these rats died, the fleas would turn to other hosts, including humans.
-This mechanism explains the recurring character of the disease.
-In England, the last major outbreak was the Great Plague of London in 1665-66.
-There is no shortage of potential explanations for the relatively sudden disappearance of plague-collective immunity, better nutrition, change in the dominant rat species, improved quarantine methods, etc. (Appleby, 1980).
-It is not even clear that Y. pestis was responsible for every "plague."
-Smallpox, measles, typhus, dysentery were frequent mass killers as well.
+For three centuries after the Black Death, the plague would reappear every few decades, and wipe out a significant share of the population each time.3 In England, the last major outbreak was the Great Plague of London in 1665-66.
+There is no shortage of potential explanations for the relatively sudden disappearance of plague-collective immunity, better nutrition, changes in the dominant rat species, improved quarantine methods, among others (Appleby, 1980).
+In addition to the "plague," smallpox, measles, typhus, and dysentery were frequent mass killers.
 While they were certainly catastrophic to those afflicted, these outbreaks are ideal from an identification standpoint: they are frequent, sizeable and plausibly unrelated to the state of the economy.